appcornerit/AppCorner-Social/Deployd-Modules/README.md

 AppCorner Server
 ============

-AppCorner require facebook login, so replace or add code in your deployd to allow fblogin, the code is
+AppCorner require facebook login, so replace or add code in your deployd to allow fblogin, you find the code in

 `deployd/lib/resources/user-collection.js`